 You may well not need them.
 For many of you a short motorway journey will be enough to tell, look and plan well ahead, and see how you feel.
 If you are not keen upon the idea of taking to the motorway network without me for the first time you will not be the first.
 As you may know, prior to being an instructor I was a lorry driver so I have seen many weird and wonderful happenings on the motorway network.
 You can benefit from this experience.

 If you wish to have a motorway lesson with me then I will happily sort out a two hour lesson for you.
 Motorway lessons require much more fuel than normal ones.
 The prices page shows the current fee for this lesson.

 Driving in an ecologically and economically sensitive manner will save you money in the short term by reducing your fuel costs as well as saving you money in the long term by reducing your servicing costs.
-I include this link as a decent starting point if you are interested in looking up further information on this.
-I will have been mentioning this type of thing whilst teaching you but there is no harm in a reminder.

 From the date that you pass your practical driving test you are on probation for the first two years.
 This means that you will lose your licence, and have to completely re-qualify, if you amass six penalty points on your licence, not the normal twelve.